THE POWER OF TINY KRILL

 We at Aker BioMarine develop krill-based ingredients, rich in the omega-3 fatty acids EPA and DHA, for nutraceutical, aquaculture, and animal feed applications.

 Most of the world’s population is deficient in omega-3, while three of the four main types of non-communicable diseases (NCDs) are associated with omega-3 deficiency.
-We deliver around one billion daily doses of Superba Krill to the market annually, improving the health of millions of people.
+We deliver around 1.6 billion daily doses of Superba Krill to the market annually, improving the health of millions of people.